CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_DIN_Analysis.md

 So we have few winter samples from four of these sites, suggesting we may want to look at a more limited subset of the data to avoid introducing bias into our models.
-The core data is from April to October.
+The core data is from April to October, with fairly consistent level of effort across sites.
 We could focus on sites with more complete records, or focus on months with more sites.

 ``` r
 xtabs(~ year + station, data = trend_data) %>%